The United Kingdom remains a magnet for artists and creative entrepreneurs.

 As for now as an EU citizen, you do not need a visa to work in the United Kingdom.
 If you have a passport from outside the EU, it is wise to check the rules with your country´s representatives in the Netherlands, or you can ask the DutchCulture Mobility Info Point.
-Regulations will change after Brexit.
-Read this document for information about travel regulations in case of no deal Brexit.
+Regulations will change from 2021.

 It is important to prepare for different and sometimes stricter rules in United Kingdom, than you may be used to in the Netherlands.
 Brexit will certainly have an impact on these rules, for further information check the FAQ on Brexit.

 Find out exactly what the rules are that a gallery, stage or theatre upholds, before engaging in a cooperation.
 If you find obstacles on your way, you will have enough time to apply for permits or find other solutions.
 Always make sure that your health insurance will cover you across borders.

 - 6. How can I find a residency, venue at which to perform, exhibition space?

 Through the DutchCulture Database you can figure out which artists from the Netherlands have worked at which venues, and start your research there.
 Go to the search icon on the upper left corner of the website, and search by discipline, country and city.
 For residencies the organisation Transartists, which is also a part of DutchCulture, is a great research tool.
 In order to successfully build an international career, and in order to find sustainable partners in a country, it is always wise to spend more than a few days somewhere.
 Residencies, which can last from a couple of weeks up to several months, can help you achieve this.

 - 7. How will Brexit influence cultural cooperations?

 The UK left the European Union on 31 January 2020.
 How will that influence cultural cooperations?

 And what happens next?
 There are several scenarios possible and the impact on cultural cooperations differs in the respective options.